dlt-hub/data_engineering_best_practices/README.md

 - Document the why; let your code describe the how.
 - Make tests in general - end-to-end tests for easy validation of the whole pipeline and unit tests for the business logic to avoid regression.
 - Validate the pipeline output - figure out expected values with domain experts, write expectations as tests and catch anomalies before users see them.
-- Acknowledge the data quality issues and treat them with releveant importance.
+- Acknowledge the data quality issues and treat them with relevant importance.
 - Collaborate with stakeholders to identify and establish essential data quality conditions tailored to their needs.
 - Integrate automated checks to ensure data meets quality standards early on.
 - Establish a comprehensive data governance framework that outlines policies, standards, and procedures for data management.
 This framework should ensure data accuracy, privacy, security, and legal compliance.